-* More than 330,000 Indiana water well records are available online in the Water Well Record Database.
+* More than 400,000 Indiana water well records are available online in the Water Well Record Database.
 You can search for records of existing water wells near your area of interest if you know the township, range, and section for your tract (e.g., Township 16 North, Range 3 East, Section 31).
 This information is in county plat books and on some local property tax bills.
+You can also search for water well records using the water well web viewer which is a map based version of the water well record database.
 To learn more about using the well record database, use Database search help.

-Ground Water Resource Reports and Maps may be accessed by county or by type of map or report, for example: Ground Water Atlas, Ground Water Bulletins, etc. Please refer to the Ground Water Assessment Maps and Publications (by county) page.
+Ground Water Resource Reports and Maps may be accessed by county or by type of map or report, for example: Aquifer Systems Maps, Potentiometric Surface Maps, Ground Water Atlas, Ground Water Bulletins, etc. Please refer to the Ground Water Assessment Maps and Publications (by county) page.

 Another source for ground water information is the Division of Water online Publications list.

 The Division of Water has compiled limited ambient ground water chemistry data for several river basins.
 Refer to the Division of Water Publications list, catalog #108.
 This data can be purchased on CDs.

 There are many online sources for water quality information.
 The Purdue University Extension Service offers several publications about home drinking water problems, testing, and treatment.
 Water quality publications from Purdue Extension can be found online at: